Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Experiments

 \subsection{The Distribution of Features}

-The PFG module is an important component of our proposed AEF-OCL.
-In order to verify that the features obtained from the backbone roughly obey the normal distribution, we use kernel density estimation to visualize the features.
-We can find it from the plots like Fig. \ref{fig:distribution_class} that the features of different categories indeed roughly follow a normal distribution with different mean and variance.
+The PFG module is set up on the assumption that the features obtained from the backbone roughly obey the normal distribution.
+To verify this, we use kernel density estimation \cite{KDE_Parzen_AMOS1956} to visualize the features.
+We can find from Fig. \ref{fig:distribution_class} that the features of different categories roughly follow a normal distribution with different means and variances.

-In addition, we plot the distribution of the features in a specific category (i.e., the \textit{Car} category) in Fig. \ref{fig:distribution_feature}, which shows that the distribution of different feature elements of the same class also obey normal distribution with different mean and variance.

-By visualizing the data, we verify that the assumption that the feature distribution follows a normal distribution is reasonable.
+In addition, we plot the distribution of the features in a specific category (e.g., the \textit{Car} category in Fig. \ref{fig:distribution_feature}) and find that different feature elements of the same class also obey normal distribution with different means and variances, which verifies the assumption that the feature distribution is normal.